 Vardø municipality, the gate to the northeast passage and to the Barents Sea, had 2104 inhabitants per.
 2017, and an area of 596 km2.
 The municipality consists of the town of Kiberg on the mainland, and the town of Vardø on the island, which has a mainland connection through the 2.8 km tunnel, northern Europe’s first subsea tunnel.

 Artists at work

 Organised by Andrew Morrison with Amanda Steggell and Brynjar Åbel Bandlien

-The context of this field work was to participate in a working seminar that marks the end of two research projects ; Vardø Restored (a local initiative) and Future North, Oslo school of Architecture and Design (AHO).
+The context of this field work was to participate in a working seminar that marked the end of two research projects ; Vardø Restored (a local initiative) and Future North, Oslo school of Architecture and Design (AHO).
 Can the resources and knowledges gained from these fused projects be used to project them into the future?

 Island 4 : 03-11.o4.2018